cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-relationships.md

 The default configuration for `connection_type` is `all_to_all`.

 The same `connection_type` configuration can be applied to a `cloudify.relationships.contained_in` relationship type, although it has virtually no effect.

+## The *cloudify.relationships.depends_on_lifecycle_operation* Relationship Type

+As an extension of `cloudify.relationships.depends_on` relationship type, when a node depends on another node but could start creation earlier in the lifecycle operations of that node (precreate, create, configure, start), this is relevant in case that the requirements of the node are met earlier in the creation process.
+For example application service node that uses a DB service which only needs it's connection url, so when this url is available, probably after the create lifecycle operation, the application service node could start creation and to wait for the DB node to fully finish.

+Notice, that a node could *only* depend on a defined lifecycle operation, due to that only an operation could generate outputs for it's users.

+Usage example:

+{{< highlight  yaml >}}
+node_templates:

+  application:
+    type: web_app
+    capabilities:
+      scalable:
+        properties:
+          default_instances: 2
+    relationships:
+      - type: cloudify.relationships.depends_on_lifecycle_operation
+        target: database
+        properties:
+            operation: create

+  database:
+    type: database
+    capabilities:
+      scalable:
+        properties:
+          default_instances: 2
+{{< /highlight >}}

 ## *connection_type*: *all_to_all* and *all_to_one*